Karel-Brecht/AvianEye/README.md

 # Object tracking
 Implemented object tracking in `app\operations\tracking.py` with lots of help from _claude 3.7 Sonnet_.

+Tracks observations (detections) across frames:
+- Groups observations across neigbouring frames together as one track.
+- Afterwards, ridges temporal gaps between tracks by interpolating the observations and merging them together as one track.
+- Finally, smooths out observation classes within the same track.

 # Next Steps

 Potential improvements and future work to enhance capabilities and performance.